NOONIE FORTIN

 19 Mar 91:

-AZARNG PVT Dorothy Lee Fails, 25, from Taylor, AZ was killed March 19, 1991, in a military traffic accident in Saudi Arabia.
+AZARNG PVT Dorothy Lee Fails, 25, from Taylor, AZ was killed in a military traffic accident in Saudi Arabia.
 She served with the Arizona National Guard’s 1404th Transportation Company.
+On 3 Jun 12, I heard from one of the soldiers who served with Dorothy and was at the Port of Dam Am for her memorial service.

 14 Mar 91: